xythobuz/xythobuz.github.io/input/projects/xycontrol.md

 Three tasks are controlling the Quadrocopter Orientation in Space.

-+ The Orientation Task reads the Gyroscope and Accelerometer and calculates the current Roll and Pitch angles.
++ The [Orientation Task][orient] reads the Gyroscope and Accelerometer and calculates the current Roll and Pitch angles.
 They are stored in the global struct "orientation".
-+ The PID Task is then feeding these angles into two PID controllers.
++ The [PID Task][pid] is then feeding these angles into two PID controllers.
 Their output is then used by...
-+ The Set Task, which calculates the motor speeds and gives them to...
++ The [Set Task][set], which calculates the motor speeds and gives them to...
-+ The motor task, which sends the new values via TWI to the motor controllers.
++ The [motor task][motor], which sends the new values via TWI to the motor controllers.

 # Supported Hardware